-Collaboration with Other Federal Agencies.
-OJJDP and the Bureau of Justice Assistance (BJA) are collaborating closely on the Second Chance Act implementation to support both juvenile and adult reentry efforts.
-Similarly, BJA and OJJDP are working with the National Institute of Justice to support the research and evaluation activities called for in the Act.
-For more information on the implementation of the Second Chance Act initiatives and frequently asked questions, visit the National Reentry Resource Center (NRRC) Web site.
-OJJDP will expect successful applicants to work with NRRC for limited training and technical assistance and coordination of performance measures.
+Collaboration with other federal agencies.
+OJJDP, BOP, and the Bureau of Justice Assistance (BJA) are collaborating closely on this Second Chance Act implementation.
+The agencies are also working with the National Institute of Justice to support research and evaluation activities called for in the Second Chance Act.
+For more information on the implementation of the Second Chance Act initiatives and frequently asked questions, visit the National Reentry Resource Center website.

-Note: For those interested in submitting applications to adult offender demonstration reentry projects, visit the BJA Web site.
+Note: For those interested in submitting applications to adult offender demonstration reentry projects, visit the BJA website.